OpenNebula/docs/source/intro_release_notes/upgrades/upgrade_52.rst

      Slave_IO_Running: Yes
     Slave_SQL_Running: Yes

-Reload Start Scripts in CentOS 7
+Reload Start Scripts
 ================================

+Follow this section if you are using a `systemd` base distribution, like CentOS 7+, Ubuntu 16.04+, etc.

 In order for the system to re-read the configuration files you should issue the following command after the installation of the new packages: